-For the E+ housing challenge, organized by the Boston Redevelopment Authority (BRA), Utile worked with GFC Development to devise a well-balanced concept that could be flexible, adaptable, redeployable, and, most importantly, conceived of sound economic principles.
-The building envelope is as efficient as possible, and on-site energy generation strategies complement the building envelope strategies.
-The house itself, independent of occupants’ activities and travel habits, has a zero carbon footprint.
+For the E+ housing challenge, organized by the Boston Redevelopment Authority (BRA), Utile worked with GFC Development to devise a well-balanced concept that could be flexible, adaptable, redeployable, and conceived of sound economic principles.
+The maximum-efficiency building envelope is complemented by on-site energy generation strategies.
+Independent of occupants’ activities and travel habits, E+ has a zero carbon footprint.
 The larger composition carefully considers the scale and materials of the neighborhood, and the project is positioned—aesthetically, urbanistically, technically, and economically—as part of the thoughtful evolution of the city’s building fabric.
+The development is LEED Platinum certified.

 The 12”-thick walls are “super-insulated” but allow for deeply recessed windows, which create simple but effective shading on the southern facade.
 At the facades that are primarily in shade the windows are flush to the outside of the exterior walls, which creates deep sills for sitting or potted plants.